atj4me/ddev-tailscale-router/README.md

     ```bash
     ddev dotenv set .ddev/.env.tailscale-router --ts-authkey=tskey-auth-your-key-here
     ```

+    > **Note:** You can also set up authentication using `ddev tailscale login` after your project starts.
+This provides secure, interactive access for your DDEV project.

 4. **For public access**: Configure your [Access Control List (ACL)](https://tailscale.com/kb/1223/funnel#funnel-node-attribute) to enable Funnel.
 Add the `funnel` node attribute to your ACL policy in the [Tailscale admin console](https://login.tailscale.com/admin/acls):